 A. They are unrelated beyond the fact that all these games are loosely based on the same tabletop rules and world.
 The story of this game is new and totally independent from the other BattleTech games.
 All four belongs to different genres and have made different rule adjustments.

 Q. Why does the game not have [Insert Mech / Weapon / Gear Name here]?

-Q. Who designed the stock mechs, why are their layouts so suboptimal?
+Q. Who designed the stock mechs, why are their layouts so bad?

-A. They are faithful copy of tabletop designs, some made 30 years ago before this game.
+A. They are faithful copy of tabletop designs, some made in 1980s, 30 years before this game.
 In the original BattleTech world, mechs are designed to be mass produced to fight many different opponents.
 AC/2 for anti-air, machine guns for anti-personnel etc. Their loadout is also affected by who designed them, for example a superpower with PPC factories will bias towards fitting their mechs with PPC, and vice versa.
-Finally, tabletop rules are different; you don't have multi-target skill there, and you really don't want to overheat.
-But if you are still not convinced, regard it as an incentive for you to flex your mech loadout design muscles!
+Finally, tabletop rules are different; you don't have multi-target skill there, you really don't want to overheat, and ammo explosion usually kill the mech so it's better to protect them in centre torso on tabletop.
+Regardless of reason, the poor design can be an incentive for you to flex your mech loadout design muscles!

 Combat and Random chances